 CPAs are usually the most expensive option, but you’re paying for someone to help you with a difficult tax situation or simply to give you that extra assurance.

-Right down the middle is the retail preparation outlet, who tries to serve the client who wants a bit of help, but doesn’t want to pay for the premium practitioner.
+Right down the middle is the retail preparation outlet.
+They try to serve the client who wants a bit of help but doesn’t want a premium practitioner on an on-going basis.